SubbyDK/KickerPlus/README.md

 ### What is this ?
 Will announce if a interrupt is used.
-But will also inform if the interrupt was missed, dodged, blocked or parried so another one can interrupt.
+But will also inform if the interrupt was missed, dodged, blocked or parried, so another player can interrupt.

 ### Instruction
 To open the interface for settings use: